Auction Results

 Honus Wagner of the Pittsburgh Pirates in 1910

-A legendarilly rare 1909 baseball card showing Pittsburgh Pirates player Honus Wagner has been sold for $1.98 million at auction.
+A legendarily rare 1909 baseball card featuring Pittsburgh Pirates player Honus Wagner has been sold for $1.9 million at auction.

 Honus Wagner was a great of the game.
-He was one of the first five players to go into the sport’s Hall of Fame when it opened, and won a world series with the Pirates.
+He was one of the first five players to go into the Baseball Hall of Fame when it opened, and won a World Series with the Pirates.

 Honus Wagner T206 baseball card.

-Another example of the Wagner card, worth far more than it’s weight in gold.
+An example of the Wagner card, worth far more than its weight in gold.

+Wagner’s status makes him a collectible figure.
 And these cards are very old.
-Baseball cards were aimed largely at children (though they were sold with cigarettes) and weren’t designed to last long.
+Baseball cards were aimed largely at children (though these were sold with cigarettes) and weren’t designed to last long.

 Usually though they were issued in huge number.

-But the T206 series was denied that status by Wagner who demanded his card be withdrawn.
+But one card in the T206 series was denied that status by Wagner, who demanded his card be withdrawn.

-Either way, it’s thought that between 50 and 60 cards of the big, German-heritage player exist today.
+Either way, it’s thought that between 50 and 60 cards from that set showing the big, German-heritage player exist today.

 Honus Wagner baseball coach 1940